 - Flavor Notes: Woody and floral

-- Also Found In: Apples, lilac, and tea tree
+- Also Found In: Apples, lilacs, and tea trees

 - Strain: Durban Poison